-Just over two years ago, a mid-day email with a peculiar subject line—23 bananas—popped into my Inbox.
+Just over two years ago, a mid-day email with the peculiar subject line 23 bananas popped into my Inbox.

 “… so far.
 My first edict as your friend is to tell you to stop buying bananas.
 You are henceforth only allowed to purchase one banana at a time.”